KenKundert/quantiphy/doc/examples.rst

 a configuration file, in this example represented by *configuration*.
 Normally these values would be contained in a separate file that is opened and read, but for the sake of simplicity in the example, the 'contents' of the file is just given as a multiline string.
-The user can given the durations using any units they like, but internally they are all converted to seconds.
+The user can give the durations using any units they like, but internally they are all converted to seconds.

 .. code-block:: python